zxf-work/zxf-work.github.io/_pages/about.md

 ## News

 <span style="color:blue;">2023.05</span> Our paper "VLS: A Reinforcement Learning-based Value Lookahead Strategy for Multi- product Order Fulfillment" is accepted to ADMA'23.
-Congratulations Ryan!
+Congratulations to Ryan!

 <span style="color:blue;">2023.05</span> Our paper "Efficient Quality-Diversity Optimization through Diverse Quality Species" is accepted to GECCO'23.
-Congratulations Ryan!
+Congratulations to the group!

 <span style="color:blue;">2023.01</span> I am invited to serve on a NSF grant review panel.